rmnldwg/lydata/2023-isb-multisite/README.md

 get_index(side: str, lnl: str) → int
 ```

-For a side of the neck and an LNL, return the index of the LNL in the `PATHOLOGY_COLS_INVESTIGATED` array.
+Return the index of the LNL in the `PATHOLOGY_COLS_INVESTIGATED` array.

 ---